rajatshetty982/rajatshetty982/README.md

 ![](img.svg)

 I’m a software developer in the making, currently on the hunt for exciting job opportunities and internships!
 My journey is fueled by a love for web development, where I explore the world of Django and React, while sharpening my skills in Data Structures and Algorithms using C++.
 My ultimate goal?
-To become a 10x developer 👀 and be part of a dynamic team passionate about creating tech that makes a real difference in the world. 🌍🚀
+To become a real good developer and be part of a dynamic team passionate about creating tech that makes a real difference in the world. 🌍🚀

 When I'm not coding, you can find me lost in a good book—whether it's a gripping piece of fiction, deep literature, or something mind-expanding from the world of science. 📚✨ I’m also on a personal quest to learn the art of drawing (currently I'm terrible at it!). 🎨🖌️